agoldst/dfrtopics/README.md

 ## metadata.R

-functions for manipulating the metadata with R.
+Functions for manipulating the metadata with R.

 ## subset_txt